duanyang25/BaoForPostgreSQL/notes_liam.md

 0. Only Postgresql 12 works under the current implementation.
 The VM version of loading dataset does not work.
 I installed an Ubuntu system, set up Postgresql 12 locally and manually loaded the dataset.
 ```shell
 # https://stackoverflow.com/a/26735105
 # loggin Postgresql for the first time
 sudo gedit /etc/postgresql/12/main/pg_hba.conf
 ```
 Then you can set the `postgres` user by `psql -U postgres` to log in and add the `imdb` user and create the `imdb` database.
+I also change the line of pg_hba.conf from `local   all             all                                md5` to `local   all             all                                trust` to allow the access to the database `imdb` and the user `imdb` without password.
+(Do not forget to create the `imdb` user and its `imdb` database after you log in postgresql as `postgres` user.)
 ```shell
 # edit shared_buffers
 sudo gedit /etc/postgresql/12/main/postgresql.conf